192.168.0.1

 What is the IP address 192.168.0.1?

-192.168.0.1 is the private IP address used to log in to the router’s admin panel.
+192.168.0.1 is a private IP address used to log in to the router’s admin panel.
 192.168.0.1 admin is pre-specified by router companies as the default gateway address and can be used to make various changes to router settings.

 On the Internet, this address is called an Internet Protocol (IP) address.
 In a typical home network, the router assigns an IP address to each device connected to it.
 It also has a private IP (router IP).
-There is a specific range of IP addresses for private networks such as residential, Business Local Area Network (LAN)/Wireless (WAN), etc. These IP addresses cannot be assigned to a publicly accessible website (Internet web pages).
+There is a specific range of IP addresses for private networks, such as residential, Business Local Area Network (LAN)/Wireless (WAN), etc. These IP addresses cannot be assigned to a publicly accessible website (Internet web pages).
 The address ranges are:

 192.168.0.0 – 192.168.255.255